What to Do After a Breakup

 Pride.

-This framework works because every stage is built around the same thing: protecting your pride, protecting theirs, and rebuilding mutual respect.
-When both people feel good about themselves in the dynamic, reconnection happens naturally — and on terms that last.
+Incidentally, the above 6-stage framework is worth paying attention to because every stage is built around protecting your pride, protecting theirs, and rebuilding mutual respect.
+When both people feel good about themselves in the dynamic, reconnection becomes possible, on terms that actually last.

 No tricks required.